+Beach litter surveys such as those conducted by OSPAR member states, are an important foundation for management decisions as they can contribute to knowledge about the magnitude of the problem, monitor its development over time, identify the main sources and management target levels of litter presence along the coastline.
+Although the methodology applied by OSPAR is the most detailed monitoring data available, it is important to bear in mind that such monitoring approach on its own does not provide knowledge for targeted management purposes.
+For example, all types of fishing nets are categorised as fishing nets smaller or larger than 50cm, making it challenging to use this data to pinpoint the origin, the type of fisheries involved or possible reasons why these items may have ended up in the sea.

+In order to provide information on key litter categories at the level necessary for taking informed management decisions, the “deep dive” methodology has been developed within the MARP and Arctic Marine Litter Project.
+This methodology has been developed to provide detailed insight into the origin, sources and underlying behaviour, processes and policy framework(s) that may have contributed to litter ending up in the marine environment, as well as identifying potential solutions.
+The idea behind the “beach litter deep dive” tool is that with the help of sector experts, detailed management relevant information can be collected.
+Engaging stakeholders in the collection of data and its analysis facilitates the establishment of a management oriented dialogue with these actors that contribute and often also receive the impacts of marine litter.

-Based on this study, there are no other extensive monitoring programs targeting marine litter, including plastic pollution, in the Arctic.
+Besides the OSPAR monitoring program there are to date no other extensive monitoring programs targeting marine litter, including microplastics, in the Arctic.
 Based on the experience of Clean Up Svalbard, Bergmann et al. (2017a) suggest that there is an opportunity to use regular visits by tourists to gather data on marine litter from remote, poorly sampled areas.
 In order to capitalize on this opportunity, some compromises on the level of detail and time required for monitoring would need to be made so the experience does not drastically affect the recreational value of the voyage.
-This is an option for gathering information on marine litter in coastal areas when focusing on large debris, but attempting to sample and gather information on microplasticsspecifically designed and implemented research programs are needed as the methodology for sample gathering and analysis is much more complex.
+Another citizen science initiative that coud be adapted to gather data in Arctic shores is the NOAA Marine Debris Monitoring and Assessment Project which is the NOAA Marine Debris Program flagship citizen science initiative that engages partner organizations and volunteers across the nation in completing shoreline marine debris surveys.
+While citizen science is an option for gathering information on marine litter in coastal areas when focusing on large debris, but attempting to sample and gather information on microplastics requires specifically designed and implemented research programs, as the methodology for sample gathering and analysis is much more complex.

 A similar opportunity would be to use traditional ecological knowledge to supplement and/or complement monitoring schemes.
-As an example, in the USS, the National Park Service has done work to integrate traditional ecological knowledge (TEK) to nearshore modeling of ocean current patterns as they relate to oil spill dispersion and debris deposition and sources (Weingartner et al., 2017).
-Similarlocal and traditional knowledge may be available and useful to gather and integrate from other communities in the Arctic.
-Inuit Hunters, for example, are monitoring plastic litter and have increased concerns on impacts to subsistence species such as plastic in marine mammals and birds (ICC, pers. comm).
+As an example, in the United States, the National Park Service has done work to integrate traditional ecological knowledge (TEK) to nearshore modeling of ocean current patterns as they relate to oil spill dispersion and debris deposition and sources (Weingartner et al., 2017).
+Similar traditional and local knowledge may be available and useful to gather and integrate from other communities in the Arctic.
+Inuit Hunters, for example, are monitoring litter and have increased concerns on impacts to subsistence species, such as plastic in marine mammals and birds (ICC, pers. comm).